 The trekking and expedition in Nepal are not as challenging as you consider them to be due to the diverse topography.
 Around the remote route of Nepal, there lie the genuine beauties of nature.
 Setting away from a crowded community offers the masterpiece of village lives.
 The shining peaks of mountain ranges wait for your sight shot at the Northern side of Nepal.
 When we talk about trekking and expedition, it is questionable regarding the reality of the adventure.
 Apart from reaching dream destinations, what does the route seem like?
-There are a few of the confronts, but they are worth the effort.
+There are a few confrontations, but they are worth the effort.

 Being the land of the Himalayas, Nepal has several admirable trekking spots.
 As I heard, Everest Base Camp comes first.
 Likewise, Annapurna Base Camp is crowded due to the diverse sightseeing mountain ranges.
 Apart from this, Annapurna Base Camp has the maximum number of visitors because of its accommodation and hospitality facilities.
 No matter where you trek around Nepal, you always get to interact with never-ending beauties of flora and fauna on the way.
 Nepal sets a discrete impression depending on sightseeing, from the highest peaks to the world’s deepest gorge.
+Here is the Reality of trekking and expedition in Nepal.

 How hard is it to walk to Everest Base Camp?